 Though the club was said to be well run it was still dogged by on going noise issues and deemed to be lacking sufficient sound proofing.
 Even though the all-nighters had finished local residents had now petitioned against the Sunday afternoon sessions at King Mojo.
 One neighbour said he regularly found his 20 month old daughter stood up in her cot dancing to the sounds of the club (should have made her a member).

 It was featured in the local papers, radio and TV, and even in the national music press, and the club got a lot of support.

 “Sadly there was a bit of drugs around, (and I mean a bit) mainly speed, and they werent bought into the club by the Sheffield crowd, but I don't think anyone was ever caught holding inside or outside the club either.
 The 'underwear' was the fashionable empire line style chiffon dresses worn by some of the girls, the contraceptive thing we reckon was just made up.
 Anyway the main reason folks went to the club for was to dance - the sex hopefully came later.”

-On the last day of September Jimmy Cliffe appears at the Mojo followed on Sunday October 1st with a double bill of Eric Burdon & The Animals, plus The Nice.
+On the last day of September Jimmy Cliffe and The Shakedown Sound appears at the Mojo and it had an incredible atmosphere.
+This was followed on Sunday October 1st with a double bill with Eric Burdon & The Animals, plus The Nice.

 Eric Burdon on Stage

 Eric Burdon & the Animals (not long back from the USA - had an American lighting manager and incredible light show).
 The back of the stage has a white sheet over it for their light show projections.